fluffy/stunTiming/draft-jennings-ice-rtcweb-timing.md

 arbitrarily discarded by the browser rate limit before even being sent on the wire.

-## ICE Syncronization
+## ICE Synchronization

-TODO

-NATs and firewalls create very short windows of time where a repsonse to an outbound request is allowed to in and allowed to create a new flow.
-Though this draft did not test these timing on major firewalls, some information indicates these windows are reing reduced as time goes on to possible provide better a short attack window for certain types of attacks.
-ICE takes advantage of both one side sending a suicide packet that will be lost but will create a short window of time where if the other side sends a packet it will get in a the window created by the sucidided packet and allow a full connection to form.
+NATs and firewalls create very short windows of time where a response to an outbound request is allowed to in and allowed to create a new flow.
+Though this draft did not test these timing on major firewalls, some information indicates these windows are being reduced as time goes on to possible provide better a short attack window for certain types of attacks.
+ICE takes advantage of both one side sending a suicide packet that will be lost but will create a short window of time where if the other side sends a packet it will get in a the window created by the suicide packet and allow a full connection to form.
 To make this work, the timing of the packets from either side needs to be closely coordinated.
-Most the complexity of the ICE alogirhtm comes from tryig to cooridate both sides such that they send the related packets at simular times.
+Most the complexity of the ICE algorithm comes from trying to coordinate both sides such that they send the related packets at simular times.

-A key implication of this is that if several ICE machine are running in single browser, what is happening in other ICE machine can't cahnge the timing of what a given ICE machine is sending.
-So any soltion that slowed down the transmition in one Peer Connection if there were lots of other simultanous Peer Connection is not likely to work well with ICE unless the far side also knows to slow down.
+A key implication of this is that if several ICE machine are running in single browser, what is happening in other ICE machine can't change the timing of what a given ICE machine is sending.
+So any solution that slowed down the transmission in one Peer Connection if there were lots of other simultaneous Peer Connection is not likely to work well with ICE unless the far side also knows to slow down.